julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

   - `readr`: For reading data files
   - `tidyr`: For reshaping and cleaning data
   - `tibble, stringr, forcats, purrr`: Support functions for tidy data workflows
+- `here, skimmer, and janitor`: for simplifying data cleaning tasks

 To install the tidyverse package:
   `install.packages("tidyverse")`